BenjaminLonguechaud/Blockchain/Tests/README.md

 ## Summary

 This comprehensive test suite provides thorough validation of all core blockchain components: Transaction, BlockHeader, and Block classes.
-With 48 total test cases covering construction, serialization, hashing, merkle tree computation, and block validation, the test suite ensures correctness, determinism, and tampering detection.
-Through careful configuration of CMake, Google Test, and Crypto++, combined with strategic solutions for runtime library mismatches and dependency management, we have created a robust, reproducible build system that validates fundamental blockchain operations.
+The test suite ensures correctness, determinism, and tampering detection.

 ## Issues Encountered and Solutions